Chris Muller

 • Standing Standard Project Committee 62.1 – Ventilation for Acceptable Indoor Air Quality, the Research and Education subcommittee, and co-authored the ASHRAE Standard 62.1 User’s Manual.

-• Technical Committees 2.3 – Gaseous Air Contaminants and Gas Contaminant Removal Equipment
+• Technical Committee 2.3 – Gaseous Air Contaminants and Gas Contaminant Removal Equipment

 • Technical Committee 9.9 – Mission Critical Facilities, Technology Spaces and Electronic Equipment